 put office hour text here

-The History of Art, as it has taken shape over the past three centuries, has been profoundly shaped by the legacies of empire, Enlightenment, and exploitation.
-As a historian of art and the British empire, Douglas Fordham is interested in a wide array of visual art from the seventeenth century to the present in the Anglophone world.
-He is a co-editor with Tim Barringer and Geoff Quilley of Art and the British Empire (Manchester University Press, 2007), which helped to place empire at the center of the study of British art.
-His first monograph, British Art and the Seven Years' War: Allegiance and Autonomy (University of Pennsylvania Press, 2010) examined the relationship of imperial politics to artistic organization in London in the mid-eighteenth century.
-His second monograph, Aquatint Worlds: Travel, Print, and Empire (Yale University Press, 2019) considered how the newly discovered medium of aquatint printmaking conditioned the representation and reception of the world beyond Europe in the late eighteenth and early nineteenth centuries.
-The book takes a particularly close look at the representation of the cave temples of western India, the indigenous and white settler communities of southern Africa, and the Macartney expedition to Qing China.
-Artists in each of these locations returned to London to collaborate with a team of printmakers, hand-colorists, booksellers, and distributors to produce some of the most beautiful and innovative picture books of the modern era.
+The History of Art, as it has taken shape over the past three centuries, has been profoundly shaped by legacies of empire and enlightenment.
+As a historian of art and the British empire, Douglas Fordham is interested in a wide array of visual art and its twisting historical narratives from the seventeenth century to the present in the Anglophone world.
+He is a co-editor with Tim Barringer and Geoff Quilley of Art and the British Empire (2007), which helped to place empire at the center of the study of British art.
+His first monograph, British Art and the Seven Years' War: Allegiance and Autonomy (2010) examined the relationship of imperial politics to artistic organization in London in the mid-eighteenth century.
+His second monograph, Aquatint Worlds: Travel, Print, and Empire (2019) considered how the newly discovered medium of aquatint printmaking conditioned the representation and reception of the world beyond Europe in the late eighteenth and early nineteenth centuries.

 British Art, Visual Culture of Empire, Eighteenth and Nineteenth Century Art